deathsave/grand-prix/docs/RULES.md

 in red color.
 The player then only needs to lock a ball in ANY of the 3 holes to activate Red Line Multiball.

-- "Music" is just a heart beat and heavy breathing
+- Constant multi-ball for 60 seconds - all balls returned
-- Constant multi-ball for 30 seconds
+- Player needs to hit every switch on the playfield to complete the mode
-- Mode continues for another 30 seconds where the player needs to hit every switch on the playfield to complete the mode
+- Mode continues until all the extra balls drain or up to another 50 seconds when the song completes
 - Each shot should play a random "wrecking/crash" sound from the pool and sound the chimebox